The Marvel Knights Era Begins

 As a result, what you’ll find below is a spoiler-free reading order guide to the Marvel graphic novels originally published in the early part of the new millennium.
 A handful will even date back to the late 90’s, but for the most part, this is the Marvel Knights era of my favorite comic publisher, capturing exactly how Marvel built their way to Avengers Disassembled.

 I hope that you’ll find the below guide useful.
-There’s a ton of great material here from a decade ago, as well as a ton of laughable material.
-You can click each book for the Comic Book Herald review or more detailed purchase information.
+There’s a ton of great material here from a decade ago, as well as a ton of laughable material that nonetheless helps paint a complete picture.

 Without further ado, this is the Marvel Universe up until the Era of Events.
 Devour as you so choose.